ThinkDataEd/student/docs/unit1/lesson16.md

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>

-Submit the two statistical questions you created in #11 to your teacher for feedback.
+Survey at least 20 people (family or friends) and ask them to answer the two questions you generated so that you can fill out your two-way table.